awcoetzer/javascript-studies/module-2/MODULE-2.md

 We saw the `typeof` operator, but JavaScript has *mathematical* operators, *assignment* operators, *comparison* operators and *equality* operators.

-Assignment operators, have what is known as an incrementer `x++` and decrementer `x--` operator, these add or subtract 1 to whatever number value there is.
+Assignment operators, have what is known as an increment `x++` and decrement `x--` operator, these add or subtract 1 to whatever number value there is.

-Comparison operators return a true or false value, either something is greather than `>` or greater than or equals to `>=` a specific value.
+Comparison operators return a true or false value, either something is greater than `>` or greater than or equals to `>=` a specific value.
 Vice versa with less than.

 When it comes operators, if there was a math operation on the right hand side of the assignment operator, why does the math operation happen first before the assignment and this is something die to operator precedence.